Calvinbullock/alexandria/README.md

 Alexandria is a file storage web app.
 The purpose is to learn the basics of Django and get experience building a backend that handles file storage.

 {Important!
-Do not say in this section that this is a college assignment.
 Talk about what you are trying to accomplish as a software engineer to further your learning.}
 {Provide a description the web app that you wrote.
 Describe how to start a test server on your computer and what website to open up to see the first page of the app.}
 {Describe your purpose for writing this software.}
 {Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the software running (starting the server and navigating through the web pages) and a walkthrough of the code.}